adrijardi/coding42/posts/2017-06-02-jenkins-docker.markdown

 ---
-title: Build Scala applicationn using Jenkins pipelines inside Docker
+title: Build Scala application using Jenkins pipelines inside Docker
 ---

 Recently I run into the need to run Jenkins pipelines locally to produce a proof of concept.
 And so I